gbouras13/hybracter/README.md

 * Adds reorientation of pre polished chromosome in case it is selected as the best assembly
 * Adds fixes to the chromosome comparisons - now it is much easier to interpret any changes between polishing rounds.

-## v0.3.0 Updates 8 November 2023

-**Upgrading and re-running hybracter is recommended.**

-* Fixes bug relating to polishing.
-Prior to v0.3.0, hybracter would only polish the chromosome with the entire readset.
-Benchmarking revealed that if there was significant similarity between chromosome and plasmids, polishing would introduce errors (my bad!)
-* Now the entire assembly (chromosome from Flye + plasmids from Plassembler) is polished in every polishing step with improved results (the full benchmarking methodology and results is forthcoming shortly)

 ## v0.2.0 Updates 26 October 2023 - Medaka, Polishing and `--no_medaka`